-- Arthur Lowes Dickinson Professor at the Graduate School of Business Administration, Harvard University (1996 to present). - Faculty Chair, Harvard Innovation Labs. - Chartered accountant. - Professor, Stanford University (1989 to 1996). - Professor, Carnegie Mellon University (1983 to 1989). - Director, Novartis AG, a holding company organized under Swiss law and publicly traded on the SWX Swiss Stock Exchange and the NYSE (NYSE: NVS), in the form of American Depositary Shares (2003 to present). - Director, Stryker Corporation (NYSE: SYK) (2009 to present). - Director, T-Mobile US, Inc. (NYSE: TMUS) (2013 to present). - Former Board member, HCL Technologies Limited, a public company under Indian law with shares publicly traded on the Mumbai Stock Exchange (2012 to 2014). - Former Director, KPIT Technologies (2007 to 2012). - Published papers in several leading academic journals and is the co-author of "Rethinking the MBA: Business Education at a Crossroads." - Consulted with, and conducted field-based research with, many corporations and has presented his research to managers and executives in North and South America, Europe, Asia, Australia and Africa. - Received gold medals upon his graduation from the Indian Institute of Management, Ahmedabad, and the Institute of Cost and Works Accountants of India. - Masters in Statistics and Economics, Stanford University. - Ph.D. in Business, Stanford University.
+- Arthur Lowes Dickinson Professor at the Graduate School of Business Administration, Harvard University (1996 to present). - Faculty Chair, Harvard Innovation Labs (2015 to present). - Chartered accountant. - Professor, Stanford University (1989 to 1996). - Professor, Carnegie Mellon University (1983 to 1989). - Director, Novartis AG, a holding company organized under Swiss law and publicly traded on the SWX Swiss Stock Exchange and the NYSE (NYSE: NVS), in the form of American Depositary Shares (2003 to present). - Director, Stryker Corporation (NYSE: SYK) (2009 to present). - Director, T-Mobile US, Inc. (NYSE: TMUS) (2013 to present). - Former Board member, HCL Technologies Limited, a public company under Indian law with shares publicly traded on the Mumbai Stock Exchange (2012 to 2014). - Former Director, KPIT Technologies (2007 to 2012). - Published papers in several leading academic journals and is the co-author of "Rethinking the MBA: Business Education at a Crossroads." - Consulted with, and conducted field-based research with, many corporations and has presented his research to managers and executives in North and South America, Europe, Asia, Australia and Africa. - Received gold medals upon his graduation from the Indian Institute of Management, Ahmedabad, and the Institute of Cost and Works Accountants of India. - Masters in Statistics and Economics, Stanford University. - Ph.D. in Business, Stanford University.

-- Service on boards of other international businesses, including as director of a leading global pharmaceutical company, director of a leading global medical technology company and director of a leading U.S. telecommunications company - Substantial teaching and practical experience in strategy, design thinking and innovation, data analytics, implementation, accounting and related issues, as a tenured professor of a leading U.S. university - ▶ Both academic and broad-based experience in strategy, finance, management, and accounting - Experienced ICF Board member whose tenure provides a thorough understanding of ICF's business and corporate governance and its values and culture
+- Service on boards of other international businesses, including as director of a leading global pharmaceutical company, director of a leading global medical technology company and director of a leading U.S. telecommunications company - Substantial teaching and practical experience in strategy, design thinking and innovation, data analytics, implementation, accounting and related issues, as a tenured professor of a leading U.S. university - ▶ Both academic and broad-based experience in strategy, finance, management, and accounting - Experienced ICF Board member whose tenure provides a thorough understanding of ICF's business and corporate governance and its values and culture - ► Qualifies as an "audit committee financial expert" within the meaning of the SEC regulations

-SANJAY GUPTA Independent Director Age 48 Director Since: 2015 Committees: Audit

-Other Current Public Directorships: None

-Current Occupation: Executive Vice President of Marketing, Innovation and Corporate Relations for
+Director Since: 2015 Committees: Audit Other Current Public Directorships: None Current Occupation: Executive Vice President of Marketing, Innovation and Corporate Relations for Allstate

-Allstate